I created this assignment in 1985

 and characterize whole fields of human endeavor and the

-o the extent these biases remain
+people working in them.
+To the extent these biases remain

 subconscious & unquestioned, our universes of ‘obvious’